IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance_boot_volume.html.markdown

 - `profile` - (Required, String) The profile to use for this volume.

   ~> **NOTE:**  tiered profiles [`general-purpose`, `5iops-tier`, `10iops-tier`] can be upgraded and downgraded into each other if volume is attached to an running virtual server instance.
 Stopped instances will be started on update of volume.
-- `resource_group` - (Optional, Forces new resource, String) The resource group ID for this volume.
-- `resource_controller_url` - (Optional, Forces new resource, String) The URL of the IBM Cloud dashboard that can be used to explore and view details about this instance.

 - `source_snapshot` - The ID of snapshot from which to clone the volume.
 - `tags`- (Optional, Array of Strings) A list of user tags that you want to add to your volume. (https://cloud.ibm.com/apidocs/tagging#types-of-tags)
 - `zone` - (Required, Forces new resource, String) The location of the volume.